Training structure

 15h

-"The general aim is to give students the basic knowledge they need to understand international ecopolitics and the main paradigms that underpin them: international environmental agreements and commitments and their implementation in a Southern context; players on the international scene the place and role of donors and the strategies of environmental NGOs; the standards and instruments they tend to disseminate."
+"The overall objective is to provide students with the basic knowledge necessary to understand international environmental policy and the main paradigms underlying it: international environmental agreements and commitments and their implementation in the Global South; actors on the international stage, the place and role of donors, and the strategies of environmental NGOs; and the standards and instruments they seek to promote."

 Professionalization & Integration